-of knowledge.
+aspects of taxpayer knowledge yields important new insights regarding the optimal structure of tax systems-both tax rate schedules and the extent and distribution of knowledge.
 The fact that this has not been considered before is surprising given the intense policy attention focused on the increasing inequality of income and wealth and the prevalence of tax evasion among the rich.
 For many members of this group, the issue is not to what extent they understand the tax system as it was intended, but rather to what extent they can learn to manipulate it to their advantage via unintended use of legal transactions or ex ante attractive gambles on illegal behavior in the form of evasion.

-We view our unification of these strands of inquiry and our observations about the isomorphism of salience and manipulation as extending the insights of the literature on the elasticity of taxable income that was developed by Feldstein (1999), in which the "anatomy" of behavioral response is irrelevant for the welfare analysis of tax rate changes.
+We view our unification of these strands of inquiry and our observations about the parallels between salience and manipulation as extending the insights of the literature on the elasticity of taxable income that was developed by Feldstein (1999), in which the "anatomy" of behavioral response is irrelevant for the welfare analysis of tax rate changes.
 Building on this literature, Keen and Slemrod (2017) unify the optimal tax systems analysis of tax rate and tax enforcement choices.
 Our analysis encompasses both of these insights.
 From there, we extend that unification with the observation that taxpayers may be more or less aware of opportunities that push the boundaries of legitimacy, just as they may be more or less aware of the rules of the tax system as they were intended.
 Once we see this, there is no bright line between having imperfect knowledge of manipulation opportunities, and imperfect knowledge of other aspects of the tax system.